rodrcastro/BDI-Reference-Architecture/reference-architecture/introduction.md

 The Basic Data Infrastructure Framework (BDI) is an infrastructure framework for controlled data sharing, supporting automated advanced information logistics between entities acting in the physical economy.

-&#x20;The BDI is based on 7 core principles.
+The BDI is based on 7 core principles.

-&#x20;The main drivers of these principles are:
+The main drivers of these principles are:

 1. the data exchange characteristics in typical OSCM networks
 2. what a common data exchange infrastructure should support